bigdata-pw/florence-tool/README.md

 - `--image-extensions`: Comma-separated list of image file extensions to include (e.g., `"jpg,png,jpeg"`).
 Default is `"jpg,png"`.
 - `--batch-size`: Number of images to process in a batch.
 Default is `1`.
 - `--num-workers`: Number of Dataloader workers.
 Default is `4`, overriden to `0` on Windows.
+- `--prefetch-factor`: Prefetch factor for Dataloader workers.
+Default is `4`.
 - `--image-key`: WebDataset image key.

 ### Examples